 Each Blue Buffalo recipe has LifeSource Bits in the form of antioxidant-packed soft kibble pieces.
 These pieces give your cat a kick of free-radical eliminating nutrients for optimal health.
 Brown rice also helps with digestion, helping things move along as they should.

 7. Go!
 SENSITIVITIES Limited Ingredient Dry Cat Food

 If your kitty is having hair loss issues due to an irritating ingredient in their regular kibble, check out Go!
 Sensitivities Limited Ingredient Dry Cat Food.
 It is grain, gluten, potato, and filler-free.
 It contains dried chicory root, which is a natural prebiotic fiber for sensitive tummies.

-This recipe has a pretty high-calorie count with 464 calories per serving.
+This cat food for hair loss recipe has a pretty high-calorie count with 464 calories per serving.
 It contains 31% crude protein, 15% crude fat, 3.5% crude fiber, and 10% moisture.
 It also has ash, magnesium, and fatty acids that feed the body.

 Many kitties are sensitive to common proteins like beef, fish, and chicken—so this recipe uses cage-free duck instead.
 It only contains six key ingredients, making sure they get only the good stuff.
 Again, grain-free isn’t the answer for every cat, so consult your veterinarian unless your cat has a known grain allergy.

 8. Wellness CORE Natural Grain Free Pate Canned Cat Food

 Wellness CORE Natural Grain Free Pate Canned Cat Food is a protein-rich wet cat food recipe that is sure to appeal to your feline.
 The savory taste of chicken, turkey, and liver combined with a nutritious medley of antioxidants, omega fatty acids, and taurine for immunity, skin, and muscle support.